fjebaker/adass-2024/poster/main.typ

 #let conclusion = secblock(fill: COLOR_BLUE)[
   = Conclusion
-  We invite *collaboration, comments on, and use-cases* for SpectralFitting.
-The state of the project and progress towards different goals are described in more detail in our documentation, which can be found alongside the *GitHub repository*.
+  We invite *collaboration and use-cases* for SpectralFitting.
+The state of the project and progress towards different goals are described in more detail in our documentation, which can be found alongside our *GitHub repository* (link at the top of the poster).
+We encourage use, bug reports, and feedback.

   SpectralFitting is open-source under the GPL-3.0 license.
 ]